The anisotropic Heisenberg model close to the Ising limit: triangular lattice vs. effective models: Discussion

-This brings us back to the most challenging question of vanishing $m_\perp$ and also of the related magnon gap $\Delta_1 > 0$ in the full TL model at $h =0 $.
-Clearly, this also opens the possibility of a transition/crossover at $\alpha < 1$, since the isotropic case $\alpha =1$ has quite well (even quantitatively) established $m_\perp > 0$.
+This brings us back to the most challenging question of the vanishing $m_\perp$ and also of the related magnon gap $\Delta_1 > 0$ in the full TL model at $h =0 $.
+This also opens the possibility of a transition/crossover at $\alpha < 1$, since the isotropic case $\alpha =1$ has quite well (even quantitatively) established $m_\perp > 0$.
 We present here additional results for magnon gaps $h^* = \Delta_1$, as they emerge at $T=0$ from the analyses of $m(h)$ obtained from ED and DMRG results on systems up to $N = 72$ sites, covering the whole relevant range $\alpha < 1$, but as well some $\alpha < 0$ cases.
-Our analysis consistently reveals a decrease of the normalized gaps $\Delta_1/ \alpha$ with increasing $\alpha < \alpha^* \sim 0.5$ , as well as the asymmetry in results for $ \pm \alpha$.
-Similar conclusions follow from the calculated spin stiffness $\rho_s$, where extrapolated $N \to \infty$ results also indicate on $\rho_s =0 $ (i.e., on a gapped solid) in the regime $\alpha < \alpha^* \sim 0.3$.
-The corresponding gs phase diagram, which emerges from our results (shown for $\alpha \leq 0.5$), is presented in Fig.~\ref{fig7}, where, in contrast to some previous studies (see e.g. \cite{yamamoto14}), there is (quite a narrow regime of) a gapped spin solid phase at $h< h^*(\alpha)$.
-Still, it seems to be beyond present numerical capabilities to clarify whether we are dealing with a transition or a crossover at a particular $\alpha^*$.
+Our analysis consistently reveals a decrease of the normalized gap $\Delta_1/ \alpha$ with increasing $\alpha < \alpha^* \sim 0.5$, as well as an asymmetry in $\alpha\to-\alpha$.
+Similar conclusions follow from the new calculation of the spin stiffness $\rho_s$, where extrapolated $N \to \infty$ results also indicate on $\rho_s =0 $ (i.e., on a gapped solid) in the regime $\alpha < \alpha^* \sim 0.2$.
+The corresponding gs phase diagram, which emerges from our results (shown for $\alpha \leq 0.5$), is presented in Fig.~\ref{fig7}, where, in contrast to some previous studies (see e.g. \cite{yamamoto14}), there is (quite a narrow regime of) a gapped spin solid phase at $h< h^*(\alpha)$ Still, it seems to be beyond present numerical capabilities or analytical understading to clarify whether we are dealing with a transition or crossover at a particular $\alpha^*$.